Who could Liz Truss choose to replace Kwasi Kwarteng as chancellor?

 Mr Javid – who also backed Ms Truss for the leadership – is the other leading candidate to replace Mr Kwarteng.
 He would also be seen as a stable presence, given his previous experience as Boris Johnson’s first chancellor (between July 2019 and February 2020).

-Mr Javid and Mr Zahawi are under serious consideration as replacements to take the helm at the Treasury in the hope of restoring confidence in the markets, The Independent understands.
+Mr Hunt, Mr Javid and Mr Zahawi are thought to be under serious consideration as replacements to take the helm at the Treasury in the hope of restoring confidence in the markets.
 But Mr Javid is the bookies’ favourite.

-Mr Hunt is another possible replacement for Mr Kwarteng.
-The former health secretary and Tory leadership contender is seen as the flagbearer of the centrist moderates, and bringing him would signal a major change in economic policy.

 Steve Barclay